Asia shares rise as investors look ahead to Fed meeting | Federal News Network

-TOKYO (AP) — Asian shares rose Monday, despite the rollercoast ride that closed Wall Street last week, as traders awaited cues from the U.S. central bank expected later in the week.
+Global shares mostly rose Monday, continuing a period of increased volatility, as traders awaited cues from the U.S. central bank later in the week.

+Shares in SoftBank, which announced Sunday that it was selling Britain’s Arm Holdings to computer graphics chip company Nvidia for $40 billion, jumped 9%.
+SoftBank spent $32 billion to acquire Arm in 2016.
+Nvidia is best known for its graphics processing chips, while Arm is renowned as an innovator in the “Internet of Things.”

-Japan’s ruling Liberal Democratic Party was set to pick a new leader, who will by definition become the prime minister because of the party’s control over the more powerful lower house of Parliament.
-Favored to win is veteran ruling party politician, Yoshihide Suga, who will continue Shinzo Abe’s “Abenomics” policies of easy lending and deregulation.
+Japan’s Nikkei 225 gained 0.7% to finish at 23,559.30 after Japan’s ruling Liberal Democratic Party picked a new leader, who will by definition become the prime minister because of the party’s control over the more powerful lower house of Parliament.
+Yoshihide Suga, now the government spokesman, has said he will continue Shinzo Abe’s “Abenomics” policies of easy lending and deregulation.

 “That decision should not be market moving as we fully expect a steady hand to remain on the tiller of Abenomics.
 Mr. Suga has signalled that no further rises in sales tax are on the horizon, but all else should stay the same,” said Jeffrey Halley, senior market analyst at Oanda.